There are no plans to run this trip again at this stage but we may

 After a good nights sleep we will make a start towards Mt Knuckey to

 the south east and 125 or so kilometres away and, if no other

-On a clear night, and nearly all of them are, the stars will blow your
+On a clear night, and nearly all of them are, the stars will blow

-than you ever knew existed.
+stars than you ever knew existed.

 Towards the end of the Hay River Track we head west for a short

 distance as we cross Shotline.
-If we meet anyone along this stretch, it
+If we meet anyone along this stretch,

-will find out why when we do it.
+us.
+You will find out why when we do it.

 We are pretty much onto the home run into Birdsville now but not